Germany’s Fairy-Tale Dream Town: RothenburgBy Rick Steves

 One of the ornament shops has an excellent little German Christmas Museum upstairs.
 Its unique collection is much more than a ploy to get you to spend more money.
 You'll take a look at tree decorations through the ages, Christmas-tree stands, mini-trees sent in boxes to WWI soldiers at the front, early Advent calendars, and old-time Christmas cards, all thoughtfully arranged and described.

 To hear the birds and smell the cows, take a walk into the Tauber Valley.
-A trail leads downhill from Rothenburg’s idyllic castle gardens to a cute, skinny, 600-year-old castle, the summer home of the town’s mayor in the 15th century, Mayor Toppler.
+A trail leads downhill from Rothenburg's idyllic castle gardens to a cute, skinny, 600-year-old "castle-ette," the summer home of the town's mayor in the 15th century, Mayor Toppler.
 While called a castle, the floor plan is more like a four-story tree house.
-It’s intimately furnished and well worth a look.
-On the top floor, notice the 1945 photo of a bombed-out Rothenburg.
+It's intimately furnished and, if you can manage to arrange a visit, well worth a look.

 In the night, I'm happy to find myself alone with Rothenburg.
 The winds of history polish half-timbered gables and blow through the grooves of centuries of horse carts.
 Sitting in a mossy niche in the town wall, I finger the medieval stonework.
 Notching my imaginary crossbow, I aim an arrow into the dark forest that surrounds the city.
 Even now, it feels good to be within these protective walls, where modern-day travelers meet medieval wayfarers.